 - GIMP - to quickly crop images or any small modifications

-- Inkscape - to make texts if I need them to "follow paths" (tbh that's all I currently know how to do in Inkscape D:)
+- Inkscape - to make texts if I need them to "follow paths" (because I don't like Krita's text tool)

 - OBS - to record timelapse videos and do livestream

 - Kdenlive - to edit and reencode videos

 - RenPy - to develop VNs